hax/hax.github.com/2018/field-vue/slide.md

 Need to decorate ALL private
 you want to track MANUALLY

-Caputre ALL instances
+Intercept ALL private accesses of
-even not used for Vue,
+ALL instances even not used for Vue,
 Performance?

 🤔 `WeakMap`-based => `Symbol`-based

-Refused by some members in TC39,
+Refused by some members in TC39 because of membrane requirements
+(99.9% JS programmers never heard of membrane),
-We (includ me) still try
+Many (includ me) still try
 to convince TC39 to revisit

 🤔 Vue Hooks?

 Observable vs. Privacy

+No classes -> No private fields -> No problems

 🤔 Do NOT use private field
 if you want to use Vue 😥